Need help now?

 Across the globe, a multi-tiered system of support approach is seen as foundational for school mental health service delivery.
 This structure helps to establish priorities, clarify roles, and ensure service coordination and quality within a complex and evolving field.
 Broadly, it includes a continuum of services: mental health promotion, early identification, prevention and early intervention, and service pathways / clinical support for more intensive mental health needs.

 The Aligned and Integrated Model or AIM is a triangle with three equal sides that shows the three levels of student mental health support in Ontario.
-The bottom of the trangle is the Foundation and includes school and classroom leadership.
+The bottom of the triangle is the Foundation and includes school and classroom leadership.
 It’s divided into the following five sections:

 Welcome – school and classroom physical environments